 How can advertisers almost conquer Google?
 With Google pay per click advertising, you are enabling the use of Google AdWords.
 AdWords is Google’s PPC advertising platform and its main source of income.
 In AdWords, advertisers are bidding on keywords they want to trigger their sponsored ads.
-However, bids are not the only factor Google looks at.
+However, Google AdWords pricing and bids are not the only factor Google looks at.
 Google displays ads on each user’s maximum bid and their quality score.
 These two factors combined determine which ad gets placed where.
 By understanding quality score, you will gain an enormous advantage over your competitors and influence over cost and effectiveness of your Google pay per click advertising campaigns.

 Understand Your Quality Score

 What is a quality score?
 How does it affect your PPC campaign?
 Your quality score is Google’s rating of the quality and relevance of both your PPC and keywords campaigns.
 The biggest metrics that are affected by your quality score is impressions, ad position, and cost-per-click.
 Quality scores are determined by a number of factors:

 - Relevance of each keyword to its ad group